mozilla/marketplace-frontend-docs/docs/topics/testing.rst

     api_url: 'https://flue.paas.allizom.org',
     media_url: 'https://flue.paas.allizom.org'

+Expect to have to modify the Marketplace API Mock when writing tests for new features.
+When doing so, try to keep the responses predictable rather than random as to not introduce flakiness into our tests.

 When modifying a module that has defined input and output, write a unit test.
 When modifying the UI or something that affects multiple pages and URLs, then write an end-to-end test.